saniyagodil/Bulk-Book-Review/README.md

 1. Analyzes image and extracts lines of words using Google Cloud Vision API
 2. Consumes Google Books API, processing image data, each (ideally) representing a book as a list of Strings.
 Returns matching book results
+3. Filters out prices and other "noise"
+4. Prints results as book objects

 #### Setup: